WebexCC-SA/LAB-2851/docs/lab3_injecting_JDS_event.md

     1. Find the PSTN phone number in your POD channel.
     2. Call using the phone number you entered in the API collection.
 You should hear a welcome message with the name you entered in the postman variable in lab 2.
     3. Select the option 1 to connect to the virtual agent and when you hear it, disconnect the call.
-    4. Click on the “Get History Stream by identity” call and replace the identity with the phone number you used to call.
+    4. In Bruno, click on the “Get History Stream by identity” call and replace the identity with the phone number you used to call.
 Send the request and you should see a new AI Agent event in the JDS tape!

 Congratulations!
 You have completed LAB 3.